 William (Tyler Gallant, Stalk) and Jessica (Elissa Dowling, Automation, Bus Party To Hell) are podcasters who’ve been offered a deal too good to be true.
 Laura Benott (Felissa Rose, Ugly Sweater Party, The Crossing) is offering to equip and finance them to shoot a documentary about an allegedly cursed forest.
 And, as it turns out, she is a legit producer with the cash to back up the offer.
 Of course, they agree.
-They recruit Erin (Sarah French, Art of the Dead, The Night Watchmen) and head out to the woods.
+They recruit Erin (Sarah French, Art of the Dead, Hanukkah) and head out to the woods.

 Once they get to the woods they’re subjected to creepy sights and sounds that range from William taking a shit in the woods to what looks like a water tower with names written in blood on it.
 And nearby there’s a noose.
 Did I mention the legend involves someone being hung?
 Well, it does, so the noose is doubly creepy.
 Against their better judgment, they stay and dig deeper.

 There’s a twist ending, and a twist on the twist that isn’t nearly as original as the filmmakers think.
 There’s even another current film, Crypsis that uses it.
 But Rootwood runs into problems before that.
 It does a reasonably good job up until around the 50-minute mark.
 Then the stupid sets in.